Boxxant/Boxxant/README.md

-Python newbie learning to code mostly in python who's attempting to upload small projects everyday.
+Python newbie learning to code mostly in python who's attempting to get better at Python.
 Any criticism welcome!